 The title of the paper is, Universal Design in a Zoological Setting, and is free to download as PDF.
 It also serves as an example for urban design and place planning.

 The picture is of the South Gate entrance.
-When the parking lot was resurfaced, it was made level and even with the kerb to provide a level entrance for all visitors.
+The parking lot was made level with the kerb to provide a level entrance for all visitors during the upgrade.